 Are you wondering how I packed these gorgeous rice balls so nice and tight?

-Place about 1 Tablespoon of the rice mixture on to a sheet of plastic wrap.
+Place about 1 Tablespoon of the rice mixture onto a sheet of plastic wrap.
 Twist the top to compact the rice and then unwrap it.
 That's it.
 Reuse the plastic wrap to make more rice balls.
 Keep a bowl of water handy to dip your fingertips in.

 Chopsticks are optional. 🙂

-Vegan Rice Balls with Corn and Cilantro Pesto
+Leftover Rice Balls with Corn and Cilantro Pesto

 - 2 cups brown rice cooked and refrigerated overnight or at least two hours

 - ¼ cup cilantro pesto